Axellience/acceleomaven/README.md

 Launche Project .mtl Compilation
 ------------------------

-Compilation is called by invoking the following maven call
+Compilation is called by invoking the following maven call.
+The plugin must be installed in your maven repository.
 ~~~
 mvn org.eclipse.acceleo:maven:3.2.2:acceleo-compile compile
 ~~~